 What praise lies in the raiments of a king?

-And to a spawn of earth, what psalms to sing
+And to earth’s son’s, what psalms are fit to sing

 Where lineage alone confers renown?

-What gives one being might by blood to rule?
+What gives one being right by blood to rule?

-What crux of life defines a better birth?
+What crux of life ordains a better birth?

-What forged belief is held by jesters’ fools
+What vain conceit is held by jesters’ fools

 That they mouth scripted lines of paltry worth?